Which is the most beautiful city in Bavaria?

 Tips for Dinkelsbühl

 In these Bavarian cities you will not only find beautiful old towns, but also well-known sights in Bavaria that are worth a short trip.
-While Bavaria's most beautiful small towns impress with their charm and picturesque scenery, the old towns in medium-sized towns such as Passau and Landshut offer a mixture of historical flair and urban life.
-Here you will not only find picturesque alleys and magnificent monuments, but also a wide range of restaurants, bars and shops.
+While Bavaria's most beautiful small towns impress with their charm and picturesque scenery, the old centers in medium-sized towns such as Passau and Landshut offer a mixture of historical flair and urban life.
+Here you will not only find picturesque alleys and magnificent monuments, but also a wide range of restaurants, bars, and shops.
 The cities are often also important cultural centers with renowned museums and events.

 Tips for Landshut